Our 2015 Winner!

 Jonny got into the biz working at the Beverage Warehouse of Winooski.
 He now lives in Massachusetts where he is the beer guy at Colonial Wine and Spirits in Acton.

-As Director of Sales and Marketing at Lost Nation, Troy thinks those who can’t brew, drink!
+As General Manager of Mule Bar, Troy thinks those who can’t brew, drink!

 Nate was an homebrewer and economist for six years before becoming the brewer at Prohibition Pig's new brewery.